 During the third year, a student is expected to attend all clinical and didactic activities.
-If a student will be absent for any activity, they must obtain approval from the clerkship director.
-If the clerkship director determines that a student's absence(s) compromises the student's ability to attain the necessary competencies, they may require the student to make up days or complete alternate assignments.
+If a student will be absent for any activity, they must obtain approval from the Clerkship Director.
+If the Clerkship Director determines that a student's absence(s) compromises the student's ability to attain the necessary competencies, they may require the student to make up days or complete alternate assignments even if the time missed does not exceed 6 days per block or 12 days during 3rd year.
 If a student is required to make up time, this must be completed during unscheduled time and the hours worked must be in compliance with the duty hour policy.
+Typically, this is done in a block after the completion of other 3rd year requirements and before 4th year begins.

-If a student is absent more than 6 days per block or 12 days during third year (including excused absences), it will be reviewed by the associate dean for student affairs.
+If a student is absent more than 6 days per block or 12 days during third year (including excused absences), it will be reviewed by the Associate Dean for Student Affairs.
 Excessive absences could be a violation of the Student Code of Conduct and may be forwarded to the Grading and Promotions Committee.

-In the event of an emergency that results in an absence from clerkship duties, the student must notify the clerkship coordinator AND the Office of Student Affairs as noted above as soon as possible.
+In the event of an emergency that results in an absence from clerkship duties, the student must notify the Clerkship Coordinator AND the Office of Student Affairs as noted above as soon as possible.

-If a student begins a third year clerkship block and then takes a prolonged leave (\geq 2weeks), then the student will be required to:
+If a student begins a third year clerkship block and then takes a prolonged leave (> 2weeks), then the student will be required to:

 - Make up any clinical time missed in the next open clerkship block (this would be Block 1 of the next academic year for students who are "on cycle" and Block 2 of the next academic year for students who are "off cycle") - Once the student completes the pending clinical work, the student can then schedule the pending NBME exams and the OSCE at the next available offering. - The NBME dates are published in the Common Clerkship Policies.
-NBME exams are generally administered every 4 weeks. - \circ $\,$ The next available OSCE may be a remediation date or the scheduled OSCE at the end of the block - Didactic material that is missed can be viewed through CANVAS or Elentra where videos, slides and readings are posted. - Students can meet with faculty to discuss any questions they have about didactic material - There may be additional make-up assignments at the discretion of the clerkship directors. - Make-up for the clinical time missed, coursework and testing will need to be completed before beginning year 4 clerkships.
+NBME exams are generally administered every 4 weeks. - The next available OSCE may be a remediation date or the scheduled OSCE at the end of the next block - Didactic material that is missed can be viewed through CANVAS or Elentra where videos, slides and readings are posted. - Students can meet with faculty to discuss any questions they have about didactic material - There may be additional make-up assignments at the discretion of the clerkship directors. - Make-up for the clinical time missed, coursework and testing will need to be completed before beginning year 4 clerkships.
 Exceptions to this can only be made with approval of both the Office of Medical Education and the Office of Student Affairs.